-A recipient of the Distinguished Career Award from the Canadian Pain Society, The U of T Award of Excellence Faculty Award and numerous other awards, Dr. Watt-Watson is Past-President of the Canadian Pain Society and a member of the Executive Committee of the U of T Centre for the Study of Pain.
-She was a member of the Pain Education Initiative Working Group of the International Association for the Study of Pain (IASP), as well as Chair of its subgroup on interprofessional pain education.
-She is currently on the IASP Task Force Executive for the IASP 2018 Global Year for Excellence in Pain Education and is a current member of the IASP Pain Education Working Group.
+A recipient of the Distinguished Career Award from the Canadian Pain Society, The U of T Award of Excellence Faculty Award and numerous other awards, Dr. Watt-Watson is Past-President of the Canadian Pain Society and for many years was a member of the Executive Committee of the U of T Centre for the Study of Pain.
+Internationally, she was a member of the Pain Education Initiatives Working Group of the International Association for the Study of Pain (IASP), as well as Chair of its subgroup on interprofessional pain education.
+She was on the IASP Task Force Executive for the IASP 2018 Global Year for Excellence in Pain Education and is a current member of the IASP Pain Education Working Group.

 Dr. Watt-Watson is a Faculty Associate at University Health Network and an Associate Scientific Staff of the Department of Medicine at Mount Sinai Hospital.
 She is also a Senior Fellow at U of T’s Massey College.